rockharbor-church/worship/docs/songs_and_signals.md

 ### Splash pad

 A mostly-cymbals/some-kick build played during a mid-song vamp.

+!!! example

-For example, the vamp after the first chorus in this version of All Hail King Jesus.
+    Hear the splash pad after the first chorus in this version of [All Hail King Jesus](https://youtu.be/e5QMEGf4Va4?t=443).

 ### Build

 Build the level of the song to get ready for: a full groove, drum break, or just the voices.
 In most cases, the level should continue to build until ~100% energy level is reached.

-For example, the end of the bridge in THIS.
+!!! example

+    Hear the PLACEHOLDER in this version of [PLACEHOLDER](LINK).

 - **Hand signal:** Air punch low?
 - **Body signal:** Stomping 1 foot - start to build.
 Stomping 2 feet/harder stomp, go bigger.